adammurdoch/kotlin-tools/base-plugins/README.md

 ## `net.rubygrapefruit.native.lib`

-Builds a library implemented in Kotlin/Native.
+Builds a library implemented in Kotlin/Native that targets native desktop platforms.

 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `unixMain` source sets for Kotlin code that is shared by macOS and Linux targets.